 - Be ready to brake.
 You never know when you may suddenly need to slow down.
 Keeping at least a finger or two of one hand resting lightly on the brakes will help you be prepared in the event you need to stop suddenly.

 We hope you find these tips helpful reminders to ensure your safety on the busy roadways we all encounter.
-From everyone at the Law Offices of Michael A. DeMayo, be safe and enjoy the ride!
+From everyone at DeMayo Law Offices, be safe and enjoy the ride!